PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

 IPv6.privacy=disabled
 ```

 Pay attention to the `AutoConnect=true` parameter.
-It means that ConnMnn will auto-connect to this network on reboot, if it is the only existing service profile, as well as ub a few other cases (when the AP is nearby, and a few other configurations are applied).
+It means that ConnMnn will auto-connect to this network on reboot, if it is the only existing service profile, as well as in a few other cases (when the AP is nearby, and a few other configurations are applied).

 You can change this file by using `connmanctl config <config data>`, or by editing it manually.

 ### Connecting to a protected network interactively

-1. Use `connmanctl` interactive asynchronous mode.
+1. Use `connmanctl` in interactive mode.
 1. Disconnect from the network AndroidAP5. and
 1. Try connecting to the Edimax AP (which is WEP protected):